crocroque/SRC-leaderboard-overlay/README.md

 # SRC-leaderboard-overlay
-An overlay do with python without the api (my first project)
+An overlay do with python and the module selenium for webscraping (my first project)

 SRC leaderboard project :